 Childhood Disability Research Priority Setting Partnership

-The aim of the Childhood Disability Research Priority Setting Partnership (PSP) is to identify the unanswered questions about the effectiveness of interventions for children and young people affected by neurodisability from both patient and clinical perspectives.
-Then to prioritise those unanswered questions that young people, parents and clinicians agree are the most important to create a ‘top 10’ important research topics.
+The aim of the Childhood Disability Research Priority Setting Partnership was to identify and prioritise unanswered questions about the effectiveness of interventions for children and young people with neurodisability from patient, carer and clinical perspectives.

 What is ‘neurodisability’?